After many years of awesome travels, we have taken a lot of long haul flights, and I’ll let you in on a secret: I absolutely LOVE flying long haul.

 The majority of long haul carriers provide charging facilities so your laptop will never run out of juice.

 For me, I always have a backlog of past travel photos that need editing, and this is the perfect chance to do just that and get even more excited about the trip ahead.

 Bradley and I LOVE to play cards, we play cards most evenings when we are travelling, before or after dinner.

 It’s no different on a long haul flight.

 If you’re looking to pass the time when flying, then this is a great option.

-There are so many different games you can play, and even if you’re flying solo, you can still play solitaire.
+There are so many different games you can play, whether you're flying with a toddler, with a friend, or even solo.

 Nowadays there are lots of mini travel size versions of games that are absolutely perfect for flights.